Deportation in the second Trump administration: Background

+In January 2025, under the Biden administration, U.S. Customs and Border Patrol conducted "Operation Return to Sender" in Kern County.
+Under the command of senior official Gregory Bovino, the operation has been described "as a blueprint for the broader immigration crackdown that was to come".
+According to the case, United Farm Workers v.
+Noem filed by the ACLU, Border Patrol agents were alleged to have gone "on a fishing expedition, dispensing with reasonable suspicion and stopping people based on assumptions about their race or occupation instead", "made warrantless arrests", people arrested "were expelled to Mexico after being coerced to accept voluntary departure", "agents did not identify themselves", and "agents denied (...) repeated requests to call a lawyer".
+In April 2025, Judge Jennifer L. Thurston granted a preliminary injunction forbidding Border Patrol from conducting warrantless stops and acting without reasonable suspicion in the Eastern District of California.

 2024 campaign

+Trump's campaign heavily relied on fearmongering against immigrants.
+He repeatedly used racial stereotypes and dehumanizing rhetoric to paint the influx of illegal immigrants as an assault—an "invasion"—on the American public, citing baseless accounts of their proclivity for crime.
+On the campaign trail in December 2023, Trump said immigrants coming to the U.S. are "poisoning the blood of our country", a remark that quickly drew a rebuke from scholars, historians, and his political opponents likening the phrase to racial hygiene rhetoric and language used by Adolf Hitler.

 The New York Times reported that Trump planned "an extreme expansion of his first-term crackdown on immigration", including "preparing to round up undocumented people already in the United States on a vast scale and detain them in sprawling camps while they wait to be expelled", and that it "amounts to an assault on immigration on a scale unseen in modern American history".
-The New York Times also reported that Trump's advisors are preparing a 'blitz' strategy designed to overwhelm immigrant-rights lawyers, and that his plans would rely on existing statutes without the need for new legislation, although such legislation would also likely be attempted.
-Economic reports from the Brookings Institution and Peterson Institute for International Economics have found that Trump's plans would result in a decrease in employment for American-born workers and result in "no economic growth over the second Trump administration from this policy alone" while other estimates have it shrinking the American gross domestic product by 4.2-6.8%.
+The New York Times also reported that Trump's advisors were preparing a 'blitz' strategy designed to overwhelm immigrant-rights lawyers, and that his plans would rely on existing statutes without the need for new legislation, although such legislation would also likely be attempted.
+At the time, economic reports from the Brookings Institution and Peterson Institute for International Economics found that Trump's plans would result in a decrease in employment for American-born workers and result in "no economic growth over the second Trump administration from this policy alone" while other estimates had it shrinking the American gross domestic product by about 4-7%.